NaturesOrganics/abu/README.md

 Once you have setup your configuration file, you need to run `abu -i` to initialize the repository.
 This is a one-time task.

+### Configuration Paths

+Abu will look for a config file in `$HOME/.abu.conf` and `/etc/abu.conf`, using whichever file it finds first.

+### Scheduling

+Once you've got abi installed, configured and your repository initialize, you are probably ready to schedule regular backups.
+To backup every hour, on the hour, add something like this to your crontab:

+    0 * * * * /usr/local/sbin/abu

+To avoid all your hosts hitting the same backup target at the same time (if your infrastructure is setup that way), use the `-d` option to set the maximum time to delay the backup.
+No delay will be introduced unless you pass the `-d` option to abu.

+Introduce a random delay up to 300 seconds (5 minutes):

+    0 * * * * /usr/local/sbin/abu -d 300

 ## Destination Targets

 You can backup directly to a locally mounted file-system (eg, local disk, USB,